Kunlong1994/lab3/Lab-06.md

 5 packets transmitted, 5 packets received, 0.0% packet loss
 round-trip min/avg/max/stddev = 0.467/0.576/0.720/0.103 ms
 ```
+You can use `control + C` to exit the ping (this looks like `^C` in the terminal).

+If you do not see the response from the `ping command`, [troubleshoot](Getting-an-IxE-based-Pi-on-your-Wi-Fi#troubleshooting) to get your IxE online.

 ### 2. SSH into the IxE.
-Log in to your Pi using the command `ssh pi@ixe[00].local` with the password: `raspberry`
+From your terminal, log in to your Pi using the command `ssh pi@ixe[00].local` with the password: `raspberry`

 When you first log in it will ask you if you want to continue connecting.
-Say `yes`
+Say `yes`.

 ```shell
 ssh pi@ixe00.local